rero/rero-mef/INSTALL.rst

 in order to sandbox the Python environment, as well as manage the dependency installation, among other things.

-Start all dependent services using docker-compose (this will start PostgreSQL, Elasticsearch 6, RabbitMQ and Redis):
+Start all dependent services using docker compose (this will start PostgreSQL, Elasticsearch 6, RabbitMQ and Redis):

 .. code-block:: console

-    $ docker-compose up -d
+    $ docker compose up -d

 .. note::